This guide will help you choose the best whetstone for sharpening your Japanese kitchen knife.

 Gesshin whetstones are available in all varieties of grit ranges as well as combo stones, so you are sure to find one that matches your needs.
 They are available for purchase from Japanese Knife Imports.

 In this guide, we learned what a whetstone is; overviewed the different types / categories of whetstones; and looked at some different things to consider when buying.
-We also listed a few recommendations of the best Japanese whetstones on the market today depending on your skills and needs.
+We also listed a few recommendations of the best whetstones for Japanese knives depending on your skills and needs.

-Just remember that sharpening depends much more on technique/skill than the exact whetstone or tool you use.
+Just remember that sharpening depends much more on your technique/skill than the exact whetstone you use.
 A decent whetstone will definitely help you practice/improve your skills, but try not to get caught up in choosing the “perfect” stone.
 This is especially true if you are just starting out.

 I hope this guide was helpful.
 What type of sharpening stone do you use?
 Let me know in the comments below!

 Remember to read the knife sharpening and maintenance guide.